 Q1: What does equity, diversity, and inclusion mean in dietetics?

 Equity, diversity, and inclusion (EDI) are important concepts that should be integrated in day-to-day life as a dietitian.
-Through the lens of dietetic practice involving clients, equity refers to a process where every client has a fair opportunity to access dietetic health care and be subject to treatment free from bias and discrimination.
+Through the lens of dietetic practice involving clients, equity refers to a process where every client has an opportunity to access dietetic health care and be subject to treatment free from bias and discrimination.
 A dietitian’s understanding of the diversity among clients within their practice is essential to delivering personalized, client-centered, and data-informed care.
 Diversity includes but is not limited to race, gender, age, ethnicity, sexual orientation, culture, identity, language, education, religious beliefs, socioeconomic status, or disability status.
 Inclusion refers to the intentional effort of a dietitian to facilitate a respectful environment where the client can feel safe, heard, and a part of their own healthcare journey and treatment plan.

 Through the lens of a dietitian’s workplace, where a dietitian’s role may involve different levels of power and privilege (owner, manager, and/or employee, depending on the workplace context), EDI can be integrated into daily interactions among colleagues and systemically throughout the organization.
 Equity in this setting refers to a process where each colleague has access to opportunity and accommodation and be treated fairly by each other.
 Diversity among colleagues should be acknowledged, celebrated, and utilized as each member brings forth their own unique perspective based on a variety of life experience.
 Inclusion in this setting refers to the intentional effort of colleagues to create an environment where all members of the organization can feel welcome, valued, respected, and safe to make decisions or have opinions.